 - Hacking into a person’s AR or VR headset/glasses/contact lenses to spy on what they are looking at.

 - Hacking into a person’s AR or VR headset/glasses/contact lenses to manipulate what they are looking at.
+For example, watch this creative short film:

 - Once the remaining four billion people on Earth gain access to the Internet, traditional Internet scams will see a gold rush in the developing world.